Maple syrup can replace corn syrup in this deliciously simple maple pecan pie recipe! Top with a little sea salt to balance out the flavors.

 - Roll out the chilled pie dough and blind bake: On a floured work surface, roll out one of the discs of chilled dough (you can freeze the 2nd for later use, see note).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.* Tuck it in with your fingers, making sure it is smooth.
 Flute or crimp the edges of the crust.
+Brush edges with egg wash.
 Chill for 20 minutes in the refrigerator or freezer.
 (Crust will shrink otherwise!)
 Line the chilled pie crust with parchment paper or aluminum foil.
 Fill with 2 sets of pie weights or dried beans.
 Bake for 15 minutes.
 Remove pie from the oven and carefully lift the parchment paper/aluminum foil (with the weights) out of the pie.

 - The filling: Carefully spread pecans evenly inside warm pie crust.
 Set aside.
 Whisk the melted butter, brown sugar, and flour together in a large bowl until combined and thick.
 Whisk in the vanilla extract, salt, eggs, and pure maple syrup until combined.
 Pour evenly over pecans.

 - Bake the pie for 40-50 minutes, or until the top is lightly browned.
 After the first 20 minutes of bake time, place a pie crust shield on top of the pie to prevent the edges from browning too quickly.
 You can also tent a piece of aluminum foil over the whole pie if the top is browning too quickly.
 Remove finished pie from the oven and sprinkle sea salt on top.
 Place on a wire rack to cool completely.
 The pie filling will set as it cools.